Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 4 Desember 2025 06.25.23 UTC
+- WIB: Kamis, 4 Desember 2025 09.16.21 UTC
-- WITA: Kamis, 4 Desember 2025 07.25.23 UTC
+- WITA: Kamis, 4 Desember 2025 10.16.21 UTC
-- WIT: Kamis, 4 Desember 2025 08.25.23 UTC
+- WIT: Kamis, 4 Desember 2025 11.16.21 UTC

 Kutipan Inspiratif:
-"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: motivational
+Kategori: inspirational